debridge-finance/debridge-validator-signatures-sdk/README.md

 tokenName: string;
 tokenSymbol: string;
 tokenAddress: string;
+validatorName?: string;
 bundlrTransactionId?: string;
 ```
-bundlrTransactionId is not presented in records from debridge api.
+bundlrTransactionId, validatorName are not presented in records from debridge api.